glossary

 Overall Attitude

 Our club adopts a cautious approach to risk-taking.
-While we recognize the need to take certain risks to fulfill our mission, we prioritize safeguarding our financial stability, reputation, and the well-being of our members.
+While we recognise the need to take certain risks to fulfill our mission, we prioritise safeguarding our financial stability, reputation, and the well-being of our members.

 Risk Categories and Tolerance